Public health

 More information on NHS England’s public health functions and commissioning activities can be found on our website.

-From January 2023 the responsibility for the management of the National Disease Registries, a collection of data on all cancers, rare diseases and congenital anomalies diagnosed each year in England from NHS Digital to NHS England the privacy information can be found o the NHS Digital website: National Disease Registration Service: NHS Digital Transparency Notice.
+From January 2023 the responsibility for the management of the National Disease Registries, a collection of data on all cancers, rare diseases and congenital anomalies diagnosed each year in England from NHS Digital to NHS England the privacy information can be found here NHS Digital website: National Disease Registration Service: NHS Digital Transparency Notice.

 Purposes for processing